To request Patrol aviation services, call the OSHP HUB (614) 799-6633

-The Ohio State Highway Patrol Aviation Section consists of 16 uniformed officer-pilots, three helicopters, and 14 airplanes.
+The Ohio State Highway Patrol Aviation Section consists of 16 uniformed flight crew personnel members, three helicopters, and 14 airplanes.
 Nearly every aviation service performed by Patrol pilots is available to other law enforcement agencies.
 For traffic enforcement, search assistance, aerial photography, evidence relays, or marijuana eradication, the Ohio State Highway Patrol’s Aviation Section is a tremendous asset to law enforcement throughout the state.

 Patrol pilots are an integral part of the Patrol’s efforts to reduce traffic fatalities.
 Patrol pilots make speed evaluations of vehicles over a measured distance, which allows pilots to pick out more severe or aggressive driving violations.